Distributed Multi-User Secret Sharing: Introduction

 \item Let $s_j \in \mathbb {F}_q$ denote the secret for user $j$.
 Also, $s_j$'s are uniformly distributed and mutually independent. \item The dealer has access to all the storage nodes but it does not have direct access to the users. \end{enumerate}

-We aim at designing distributed secret sharing protocols to encode the secrets into secret shares, and distribute them in the storage nodes in such a way that: 1) Each user $j$ can successfully reconstruct its designated secret $s_j$, and 2) User $j$ does not get any information about $s_l$, for any $l \neq j$.
-This is defined more precisely as follows. \begin{definition} A \emph{distributed secret sharing protocol} (DSSP) is a bundle of $(\script{A},\cE,\bold{Z}_{n\times h},\bold{\cD})$, where {\roman{enumi})} \begin{enumerate} \item $ \script {A} $ is the access structure as defined in \eq{def-A}. \item $\cE: \mathbb{F}_q^m \rightarrow \mathbb{F}_q^h $ is an encoding function, for some $h \geq m$ which will relate to the \emph{storage overhead} of the system as specified later.
-The input to the encoding function $\cE$ is $\bold{s}=(s_1,s_2,...,s_m)^t$ which is the vector of all secrets.
+We aim at designing distributed secret sharing protocols to encode the secrets into secret shares, and distribute them in the storage nodes in such a way that: 1) Each user $j$ can successfully reconstruct its designated secret $s_j$; 2) The secrecy condition, in a \textit{weak} or a \textit{perfect} sense, is satisfied.
+This is defined more precisely as follows. \begin{definition} A \emph{distributed secret sharing protocol} (DSSP) is a bundle of $(\script{A},\cE,\bold{Z}_{n\times h},\bold{\cD})$, where {\roman{enumi})} \begin{enumerate} \item $ \script {A} $ is the access structure as defined in \eq{def-A}. \item $\cE: \mathbb{F}_q^m \rightarrow \mathbb{F}_q^h $ is an encoding function, for some $h \geq m$, which relates to the \emph{storage overhead} of the system as specified later.
+The input to the encoding function $\cE$ is $\bold{s}=(s_1,s_2,...,s_m)^T$ as the vector of all secrets.
 The output $\bold{y} = \cE(\bold {s})$ is the vector of all data to be distributed and stored in the storage nodes.
-Let $\bold{y} = (y_1,y_2,\dots,y_h)^t$. \item $\bold{Z} = [z_{i,r}]_{n \times h}$ and $z_{i,r}=1$ if $y_r$ is stored in $i$-th storage node, otherwise $z_{ir}=0$.
-This is referred to as the \emph{storing matrix}.
+Let $\bold{y} = (y_1,y_2,\dots,y_h)^T$. \item $\bold{Z} = [z_{i,r}]_{n \times h}$, where $z_{i,r}=1$ if $y_r$ is stored in $i$-th storage node, otherwise $z_{i,r}=0$.
+The matrix $\bold{Z}$ is referred to as the \emph{storing matrix} and the outcome of this, specifying which data symbols are stored at each storage node, is referred to as the \textit{storage profile}.
 Let $\bold{y}_j$ denotes the vector of all data stored in nodes indexed by elements of the access set $A_j$. \item $\cD$ is a collection of $m$ decoding functions $\cD_j: \mathbb{F}_q^{|\bold{y}_j|}\rightarrow \mathbb{F}_q $, for $j\in [m]$, such that $\cD_j(\bold{y}_j)=s_j$.
 In other words, each user is able to successfully reconstruct its own secret.
-This is referred to as the \emph{correctness condition}. \end{enumerate} The protocol is also \emph{secure} in the information theoretic sense, i.e.,
+This is referred to as the \emph{correctness condition}. \end{enumerate} Also, in the protocol, the \emph{weak secrecy} condition is that a user $j$ does not get any information, in an information-theoretic sense, about the individual secret of another user $l$, i.e.,